-CME: When CME Edinburgh are notified of a Child Missing in Education an email is usually received from another council to notify Edinburgh of the movement of that child to the area.
+CME: When CME Edinburgh are notified of a Child Missing in Education an email is usually received from another council to notify Edinburgh of the movement of that child to the area or when families move into temporary accommodation.

-If a check is carried out on SEEMIS and the child is found not to be registered at a school in Edinburgh, the details of the family are then shared with EWS to make contact with.
+If a check is carried out on SEEMIS and the child is found not to be registered at a school in Edinburgh, the details of the family are then shared with EWS to make contact with the family.